What to Do When Your Sex Life Is Gridlocked, Stuck or Shut Down

 You feel the heat of your anger rise up in your chest.

-One of you decides to give it one last push, to argue your point, and repeat your side of the picture.
-Wishing that the other will hear them this time.
+One of you decides to give it one last push, to argue your point, and repeat your side of the argument.
+You’ve been preparing your case for ages, wishing that your partner will hear you this time.

 Or you withdraw, like you've always done before, and wish that this wasn’t happening — again.
-You might just want this problem to just disappear.
+You just want this problem to disappear.

 But no luck.
 You’re back into the old pattern.
 The same old conversation you’ve had with your partner a thousand times before.
 The same words.
 The same frustrations.
 The same dead end.